 Exotic plants and impressive scenery in the Teide National Park.

-Apart from a unique natural beauty, Tenerife has many beautiful villages and active cultural life.
+Apart from a unique natural beauty, Tenerife has many beautiful villages and an active cultural life.
 Some suggestions for heritage and cultural sights in Tenerife:

 - The hamlet of Masca